 The flavour of lemon can be described as being aromatic of rose, lavender and pine with a slight note of herbaceous.
 The compound which is important for producing lemon flavour is citral.

 But Assam Lemon, widely known as Nemu Tenga in Assamese, are cultivars of lemon, namely ‘Gol Nemu’ and ‘Kaji Nemu‘, which are found and cultivated in the Indian state of Assam.
 These lemons are an important part of Assamese cuisine.
 The botanical name of Assam Lemon is Citrus limon.

-As we know, today lemon is now grown commercially worldwide in tropical, semi-tropical and warm temperature countries but what makes Assam Lemon Kaji nemu or Gol Nemu so special that required to be exported to London?
+As we know, today lemon is now grown commercially worldwide in tropical, semi-tropical and warm temperature countries but what makes Assam Lemon Kaji Nemu or Gol Nemu so special that is required to be exported to London?

 Gol Nemu is similar to the other lemons found in India.
 It is round and large.
 It is sweeter than other lemons and Kaji Nemu.
 When the lemon ripes, its colour changes to yellow and it becomes sweeter.

 Kaji Nemu is other variety of this lemon and is elongated and oblong.
 This lemon has more juice than Gol Nemu.
 It is popular in Assam and is associated with Assamese cuisine.
 It is as large as Gol Nemu and also turns yellow during ripening.

 Gol Nemu is an indigenous lemon of Assam and it has certain uniqueness in terms of quality which is essentially attributable to its place of origin

 This Assam Lemon known as Kaji Nemu is comparatively larger than the regular lemon.
 It has a tendency of cluster bearing habit which generally produces seedless fruits with 9-12 segments.